cvetomir-todorov/CecoChat/docs/design-observability.md

 ## Resources

-Each server is represented as a separate resource with namespace, name and version.
+Each service is represented as a separate resource with namespace, name and version.

 ## Instrumentation